 - Share materials, events, CfP, grants, etc., about the working group topics in different languages

-- Work on collaborative translations (CfP, CoC, articles, tutorials)
+- Work on collaborative guides, whitepapers. translations (CfP, CoC, articles, tutorials)

 - Organize virtual events